SeraphJACK/SimpleLogin/README.md

 - Password: String

-Your password which will be sent to the server.
+Your password which will be sent to server.

 ### Server Configuration

 - Login Timeout: Integer

-How many seconds to wait before a player login.
+Player login time limit.

 - White-listed commands: String Array

-Commands which are allowed to be executed by a player who hasn't log in.
+Commands that are allowed to be executed by an unauthenticated player.

 - Storage Method: String